cc-Mehdi/SSMS-Guide/README.md

 2. Select `"Script Table as" > "CREATE To" > "New Query Editor Window."`
 3. This will generate a script that creates the table.
 You can modify this script as needed.

+For scripting stored procedures, follow these steps:

+1. Right-click on the "Stored Procedures" folder in the Object Explorer.
+2. Select `"Script Stored Procedure as" > "CREATE To" > "New Query Editor Window."`
+3. This will script out the stored procedure creation code.

+Remember that these are basic examples, and SQL scripting can get much more complex depending on your requirements.
+Use the Object Explorer and Query Editor in SSMS to explore and interact with your database objects through querying and scripting.

 ## Query Optimization
 ## Backup and Restore